jasonkiragu/jenkins_pipeline/README.md

 Automated Testing: Integrated automated testing frameworks (e.g., JUnit, Selenium) within the pipeline to run unit and integration tests, ensuring code quality before deployment.
 Deployment Strategy: Implemented deployment steps that utilize Docker containers for consistent and reproducible application environments across development, testing, and production stages.
 Monitoring and Reporting: Set up notifications and dashboards to provide real-time insights into build statuses, test results, and deployment metrics.
-This Jenkins pipeline significantly improved our deployment speed by [insert specific metric, e.g., "reducing deployment time by 30%"] and enhanced overall team collaboration by providing clear visibility into the CI/CD process.